Befaco/Oneiroi/README.md

 Only needed after module's assembly (usually preformed only at factory or by DIYers).

+  1- Ensure that there is 0 volts at the CV IN (either with no cable connected or with a cable that measures 0 volts).
-  1- Power the module while holding [MOD AMT + SHIFT] buttons at the same time.
+     Then, power on the module while simultaneously holding down the [MOD AMT] and [SHIFT] buttons.
-The [RECORD] button should light up red indicating you are in Calibration Mode.
+     The [RECORD] button should light up red, indicating that you are in Calibration Mode.

   2- Place both the PITCH knob and the VARISPEED knob in the middle, this allows for calibrating the center point

   3- Plug 2 Volts into V/OCT IN and push [RECORD] button.
 Now [SHIFT] button will light up red.